alien-keric/jenkins-abuse/README.md

 payload.sh

-Step 5: Paste this script in the console.
-Paste the script above and click "Run" button
+Step 5: Paste this script in the console and click "Run" button

 Step 6: Start Netcat listener on the Attacker machine.
+command: nc -nlvp 1234

-And after some few second you will get the reverse shell or backdoor back
+And after some few second you will get the reverse shell
 ```